-If your baby gets used to falling asleep with a bottle in bed, she might depend on it to get to sleep.
-This can make it more difficult for your child to fall asleep or settle herself independently.
+If your baby gets used to falling asleep with a bottle in bed, they might depend on it to get to sleep.
+This can make it more difficult for your child to fall asleep or settle for sleep independently.

 Bottle-feeding in bed also has several risks for your baby.

-If your baby drinks while lying flat, milk can flow into her ear cavity, which can cause ear infections.
+If your baby drinks while lying flat, milk can flow into the ear cavity, which can cause ear infections.